“The greatest little show on earth,” Miniature World is a museum of toy battle scenes, model trains and dollhouses at

 Location and Hours

 This attraction is usually open daily from mid-September until mid-May from 9 am to 5 pm, and during the warmer months usually from 9 am until 9 pm.
-The one day of the year it’s closed is Christmas Day.
+The only day of the year it’s closed is Christmas Day.